mountwebs/blomstre-planttracker/README.md

 # Blomstre
 Blomstre is a prototype for a personal planttracker.
 It shows you if your plants is happy or if it needs water.

-It was made on a one day sprint and was a part of the [SALTs](https://salt.study/) bootcamp in Stockholm fall 2020.
+It was inially made on a one day sprint and was a part of the [SALTs](https://salt.study/) bootcamp in Stockholm fall 2020.
+It is now upgraded with Redux and Mongoose.

 ![](images/screencapture.jpg?raw=true)